pbl64k/coursera-proglang-practice/README.md

 approach them in exactly the same way you would work on your graded assignments -- that is, without looking at solutions or provided tests.

+Problem sets together with test suites and solutions will be published in pinned threads on the forum for corresponding section.